 If you’re transferring money to another bank account outside the UK, different fees may apply depending on where the funds are being sent to and in which currency.
 Please refer to your account tariff guide or visit International payments for further information.

 I have items in a safety deposit box but I can’t get to the UK to empty it before my account closes.

 You’ll need to arrange for someone else to collect the items on your behalf.
 Please contact us to set up a third-party authority on your account.

 Are there any alternative Barclays accounts I can have?

-We’re sorry, we can’t offer you any new accounts if you’re living in the EEA.
+We’re sorry, we can’t offer you any new accounts if you’re living outside the UK.

 Can you re-open my account after it’s been closed?

 We’re sorry, we can’t re-open an account that's been closed.
 If you'd like to apply for a new account, you need to be a UK resident and meet our eligibility criteria.